jla749205-eng/sofast-global-drills-ios-ixnkbc/PRIVACY_POLICY_TEMPLATE.md

 - **Opt-Out:** Disable leaderboard participation or data syncing
 - **Data Portability:** Export your performance data

-To exercise these rights, contact us at [your-email@example.com]
+To exercise these rights, contact us at support@tmsofast.com or visit https://tmsofast.com

 ## 6. Children's Privacy